 One of the major advantages of homeschooling is that parents have control over their child’s curriculum.

-This means they can tailor lessons to suit their child’s individual needs and interests, giving them a leg up on traditional classrooms where there is often little room for customization.
+This means they can tailor lessons to suit their child’s needs and interests, giving them a leg up on traditional classrooms with little room for customization.

 The Home-Based Learning Revolution

-With advances in technology, it is now easier than ever for children to access a wide variety of educational materials right at home, such as online homeschool curriculum options.
+With advances in technology, it is now easier than ever for children to access a wide variety of educational materials right at home.

 Furthermore, students can develop valuable self-discipline through self-directed study and get plenty of one-on-one support from dedicated online teachers or tutors.